Darkhax/CurseForgeGradle/README.md

 Various examples for using CurseForgeGradle can be found [here](https://github.com/Darkhax/CurseForgeGradle/tree/main/examples/local_test_forge).

 ### Automatic Version Detection
 In some cases CurseForgeGradle will be able to automatically detect version tags from context clues in your build environment.
-This can be useful if you don't want to define them manually however the results may not be perfect.
-This can be disabled using `disableVersionDetection()` within the body of your CurseForgeGradle task.
+To make use of this use `TaskPublishWithDetection` instead of `TaskPublishCurseForge`.
+This can be useful if you don't want to define them manually however the results may not be perfect, and does not currently support Gradle's Configuration Cache.

 #### Minecraft
 The following versions are detected when using CurseForgeGradle in a Minecraft project.